GetStream/Dokkasaurus/README.md

-# Dokkassauros
+# Dokkassaurosu

 This plugin creates Markdown files that can be used with Docussauros.
-Use this plugin in conjunction with [DokkasaurosSidebar](https://github.com/GetStream/DokkasaurosSidebar) to generated the page.
+Use this plugin in conjunction with [DokkasaurusSidebar](https://github.com/GetStream/DokkasaurusSidebar) to generated the page.

 ## Installing